 NOra rasman, campaign MANAGER

-Nora joined the campaign in February 2014.
+Nora is the current Campaign Manager at Standing on the Side of Love.
+She joined the campaign in February 2014.
 Originally from Milwaukee, WI, Nora was involved with UU youth leadership development work both in her district as well as nationally through Groundwork Anti-Racism Trainers Collective and YRUU (Young Religious UU) Steering Committee.
-She sees the Standing on the Side of Love campaign as an opportunity to have long-term and intentional conversations about how faith communities will show up and show up to support, organize and fortify social justice movements.
-Prior to joining the campaign, Nora worked at a number of advocacy and policy non-profit organizations working for domestic and international human rights.
-She is interested in the nexus between social justice + art, intersectionality and identity, organizational development, cultural equity, graphic facilitation/recording, event and party planning.
-Contact Nora if you have questions or want to get involved.
+Prior to joining the campaign, Nora worked domestic and international advocacy and policy while also doing anti-racist organizational development work with DC-based non-profit organizations.
+She gets joy living in the nexus between social justice + art, scheming about organizational development, cultural equity and organizing, doing graphic facilitation/recording, event and party planning.

 LENA K. GARDNER, collaborative organizer